Skip to main content

 What is Light?

 DIRECTION, as the name suggests, refers to the direction from which light falls onto your subject.
-This, naturally, is a large part of the point of studio lighting as we have almost total control over this.
+This, naturally, is a large part of the point of studio lighting, as we have almost total control over this.
 However, the softer a light source, the less obvious and, in a sense, important the direction becomes.
-Direction is more obvious when light itself is directional, i.e. uninterrupted and therefore quite hard, yielding hard, deep shadows.
-Light direction is key to the various lighting set ups which are often used in a typical studio.
+Direction is more obvious when the light itself is directional, i.e. uninterrupted and therefore quite hard, yielding hard, deep shadows.
+Light direction is key to the various lighting setups which are often used in a typical studio.
 In fact, when using one “key” light, that is, your main source of illumination, there are five very common light directions used in studios when lighting a model.

 Main Key Light Directions